 Department of finance says, “A special rule will apply to employees that do not deal at arm’s length with the employer”.

-Owners of a corporation, if they draw salary, are non-arm’s length employees.
+Owners of a corporation, if they draw a salary, are non-arm’s length employees.
 Those who draw “dividends only” are not employees, hence, not covered under the wage subsidy program.
 Read here the difference between salary and dividend.

 What is the special rule for owner-managers?